 Over five days, you'll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
-Wildebeest calving occurs during a three week period when about 80-90% of the calves are born, increasing the likelihood more young survive.
-We'll also watch for exciting predation behaviors when hunters attempt to catch a calf.
+Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood young survive.
+We'll also watch for exciting predation behaviors when carnivores attempt to catch a calf.

-Cheesemans' Ecology Safaris Itinerary Updated: March 2019 Be on the lookout for cats like serval, African wild cat, cheetah, leopard, and lion in this area of the Serengeti.
+Be on the lookout for cats like serval, African wild

+cat, cheetah, leopard, and lion in this area of the Serengeti.
 And don't be surprised if we have an unexpected guest at dinner - a family of genets live on the lodge grounds!
 Other special species in this area include Fischer's lovebirds that frequent the lodge's bird bath, steinbok, gray-breasted francolin, and chestnut-banded plover.